Medvedev91/timeto.me/README.md

   <img src="https://raw.githubusercontent.com/appstome/timetome-app/main/android_app/src/main/res/drawable/readme_activities_1.jpg" width="200" />
 </p>

+Right now, try to start a new activity.
+To do so, close this window, tap the timer icon at the bottom left, tap "Work", set the timer and tap "Start".

+The timer starts.
+Then tap the timer icon again and check the "Summary" and "History" (2 buttons at the bottom).

+Then come back and move on to the next topic.

 # Repeating Tasks

 You may think choosing activity and timer for each task is overwhelming.
 This is where "Repeating Tasks" come into play.